handeyeco/fun-with-midi/README.md

 Source: https://github.com/handeyeco/fun-with-midi/blob/main/board-test/board-test.ino

 This first sketch is just testing the pots, buttons, and LEDs.
-First we let the program know which pins to find everything:
+First we let the program know which pins we're using for everything:

 ``` C++
 // button pins (digital)